 For the first full day of our tour we’ll begin in Old Delhi with a visit to Jama Mosque.
 One of the world’s most beautiful Muslim temples, it was built by Shah Jahan in 1656.
 We’ll enjoy a walking tour as well as briefly drive past Red Fort.
 With our appetites revved up, a traditional Kashmiri lunch awaits, then we’ll hit up Humayun’s Tomb in New Delhi before enjoying another walking tour.
 We’ll be sure to swing by Presidential Palace (Rashtrapati Bhawan) and India Gate (this war memorial honours 90,000 Indian soldiers who lost their lives in WWI).
 This evening we meet with a prominent journalist and LGBTQ+ activist at the hotel, then he joins us for an optional dinner.

 The day kicks off with a 4.5-hour drive to Agra, the second capital of the Mughal Empire.
 After checking-in and grabbing a bite, we’re off to Agra Fort, an imposing structure nearly two miles long.
 Featuring palaces, audience halls and mosques within, it flaunts both Islamic and Hindu architecture.
 Today’s final stop is the world’s ultimate tribute to love.
 Lacy white and mesmerizing, the Taj Mahal was built by the Shah Jahan for Mumtaz Mahal, his favourite wife.
-Tonight we head out for an included Indian dinner!
+Tonight’s dinner is included at the hotel.

-At sunrise we’ll visit Mehtab Bagh, a garden complex across the Yamuna river from the Taj Mahal to soak in one last view of this magnificent wonder.
-After breakfast and checking out, we’ll drive to Jaipur stopping along the way for lunch and an incredible photo opportunity at Chand Baori, the largest stepwell in the world.
+At sunrise we’ll visit Taj Mahal to soak in one last view of this magnificent wonder.
+If this day falls on a Friday the site will be closed and we’ll visit Mehtab Bagh, a garden complex across the Yamuna river from the Taj Mahal.
+After breakfast and checking out, we’ll drive to Jaipur, stopping along the way for lunch and an incredible photo opportunity at Chand Baori, the largest stepwell in the world.
 It was originally built in honour of the Goddess of Joy and Happiness.
 This evening we’ll enjoy a group dinner at the hotel followed by free time to explore.

 Enjoy a full day in the Pink City of Jaipur (the rosy glow arose thanks to a visit from King Edward VII in 1876 – almost all of the city was freshened up with a coat of paint).
 We’ll take a guided tour this morning, visiting City Palace where we’ll even get to enter the royal family’s private chambers.
 Other stops can include the city’s Observatory as well as Hawa Maha and the Johari Bazar.
 This evening we discover the city’s main attraction: Amer Fort.
 Overlooking Maoto Lake, the fort is famed for its decorative Hindu style and immaculate landscaping.
 We’ll arrive at dusk to ensure epic photos of the structure lit up.
 After we’ve explored the landmark we head off for a delicious al fresco dinner.